JiaweiZhuang/xESMF/doc/limitations.rst

 Vector regridding
 -----------------

-Like almost all regridding packages, xESMF assume scalar fields.
+Like almost all regridding packages, xESMF assumes scalar fields.
 The most common way to remap winds is to rotate/re-decompose the wind components (U and V) to the new direction, and then regrid each component individually using a scalar regridding function.